Templar Protocol User Guide

 Withdraw collateral

-The collateral withdrawal process is relatively straightforward as compared to the supply withdrawal process: simply call withdraw_collateral
+The collateral withdrawal process is relatively straightforward as compared to the supply withdrawal process: simply call withdraw_collateral, passing the amount of collateral asset tokens you wish to withdraw:

 near contract call-function as-transaction \